 Dry season – or winter, as we know it in most of the northern hemisphere – is something of a joyous time in the Maldives.
 Rains cease, and the sun is out to play basically every day.
 What festivals in the Maldives in winter can you look forward to?

+Being a Muslim country, Christmas isn’t officially observed, but other international festivals do make an appearance.
+January 1st, however, is an official day off.
 The Chinese community will be celebrating Chinese New Year (January 25th in 2020), and many hotels get into the spirit of it.

+Depending on the lunar calendar (February 28th in 2020), Huravee Day celebrates the expulsion of the South Indian Malabars almost 900 years ago.
 National Day (or Qaumee Dhuvas) falls sometime between February and March and is celebrated in Rabee-ul Awwal – the third month of the Islamic calendar.
 It commemorates the Maldivian victory over the Portuguese invaders in 1573.
 Expect parades and marches throughout the archipelago.